Nyingma: Internal administration

-The internal administration is changing.
+The internal administration recently changed.
 During the 31st Nyingma Monlam in 2020, Shechen Rabjam Rinpoche was requested to accept the position.
 Rinpoche did not accept, and expressed his concerns about how the continued appointment of a "head of the tradition" would be problematic.
 Upon his suggestion, the representatives of major Nyingma monasteries decided that the position of "head of Nyingma tradition" would thenceforth not be selected.
 Instead, representatives would be selected for the Nyingma Monlam Committee, which would look after the welfare of the tradition.

-The Nyingma tradition is therefore decentralized and often individual monastery administration decisions are made by the community of the lamas together with senior sangha members.
-Nyingmapa are also historically characterized and distinguished by this decentralization and by their general wider political disinterest.
-Their monasteries and sanghas, and wider communities, consist of a blend of monastic vow holders, of vow holding ngagpa householders, and of yogins.
+The Nyingma school is therefore decentralized and often individual monastery administration decisions are made by the community of the lamas together with senior sangha members.
+The Nyingma school is also historically characterized and distinguished by this decentralization and by their general wider political disinterest.
+They have a dual sangha -'red and white'.
+The 'red sangha' is composed of ordained monks and nuns, usually residing in monasteries and nunneries; the 'white sangha' is composed of vow-holding ngakmapas, who can be householders.

 Tertons

 The appearance of terma ("hidden treasures") is of particular significance to the Nyingma tradition.
 Although there have been a few Kagyupa "tertons" (treasure revealers) and the practice is endemic to the Bönpo as well, the vast majority of Tibetan Buddhist tertons have been Nyingmapas.
 It is held that past masters, principally Padmasambhava and Yeshe Tsogyal, secreted objects and hid teachings for discovery by later tertons at appropriate and auspicious times such that the teaching would be beneficial.
 These teachings may be physically discovered, often in rocks and caves, or they may be "mind terma," appearing directly within the mindstream of the terton.

+The terma tradition had antecedents in India; Nagarjuna, for example, rediscovered the last part of the "Prajnaparamita-Sutra in one hundred thousand verses" in the realm of the Nāgas, where it had been kept since the time of Buddha Shakyamuni.
 Special terma lineages were established throughout Tibet.
-Out of this activity developed, especially within the Nyingma tradition, two ways of dharma transmission: the so-called "long" oral transmission from teacher to student in unbroken lineages and the "short" transmission of "hidden treasures".
-The foremost revealers of these termas were the five terton kings and the eight Lingpas.
+The foremost revealers of these termas were the five terton kings from the eleventh to the fourteenth century and the eight Lingpas in the fourteenth and fifteenth centuries.

-The terma tradition had antecedents in India; Nagarjuna, for example, rediscovered the last part of the "Prajnaparamita-Sutra in one hundred thousand verses" in the realm of the Nāgas, where it had been kept since the time of Buddha Shakyamuni.

 According to Nyingma tradition, tertons are often mindstream emanations of the 25 main disciples of Padmasambhava.
 A vast system of transmission lineages developed through the ages.
 Nyingma scriptures were updated when the time was appropriate.
 Terma teachings guided many Buddhist practitioners to realisation and enlightenment.

 The rediscovering of terma began with the first terton, Sangye Lama (1000–1080).
-Tertons of outstanding importance were Nyangral Nyima Oser (1124–1192), Guru Chowang (1212–1270), Rigdzin Godem (1307–1408), Pema Lingpa (1450–1521), Migyur Dorje (1645–1667), Jamyang Khyentse Wangpo (1820–1892) and Orgyen Chokyur Lingpa (1829–1870).
+Tertons of outstanding importance were Nyangral Nyima Oser (1124–1192), Guru Chowang (1212–1270), Rigdzin Godem (1307–1408), Pema Lingpa (1450–1521), Mingyur Dorje (1645–1667), Jamyang Khyentse Wangpo (1820–1892) and Orgyen Chokyur Lingpa (1829–1870).
 In the nineteenth century some of the most famous were the Khen Kong Chok Sum referring to Jamyang Khyentse, Jamgon Kongtrul and Chokgyur Lingpa.